I’m Eric Brown and welcome to my political activity law website.

 Feel free to email me (eric[at]politicalactivitylaw.com) if you have a link or item of interest.

-I launched my site in 2008 to share my interest in political activity law.
-I view political activity law to include laws governing campaign finance and all forms of participation in the political process, whether action by individuals, corporations, unions, not-for-profit groups, and other groups of individuals.
+I launched this site in 2008 to share my interest in political activity law, laws governing campaign finance and all forms of participation in the political process, whether action by individuals, corporations, unions, not-for-profit groups, and other groups of individuals.

 In 2001, I was invited to participate in a mission to observe the presidential election in Honduras.
 The mission, organized by the International Foundation for Electoral Systems, was headed by Ambassador Myles Frechette and included a number of interesting participants from the U.S., Mexico, Guatemala, and other countries in the region.
 After arriving in Tegucigalpa, IFES representatives traveled to other areas of the country to observe the election.I traveled with a colleague to Tocoa, a city in the north.
 The IFES report generally concluded that the 2001 election met international standards.